 - confusion or other cognitive changes

-During the final phase of a migraine attack, the postdrome phase, the person begins the recovery process.
+Lastly, the final phase of a migraine attack.
+The postdrome phase is where a person begins the recovery process.
 This phase has earned the title of “migraine hang-over” since the migraine attack can leave a person feeling exhausted and worn out for a few days following an episode.
 Postdrome symptoms can be similar to the first phase, and could include:

 - poor concentration